laurenchen0631/English-Learning/category/common_phrase.md

 	- lower than average per capita spending
 - out in force 成群行動/成群出現 == Appearing or operating in a large, unified group; present at full strength, as of an army.
 	- The voters are going to come out in force against you if you don't change your position on this.
+- the whole kit and kaboodle/caboodle 全部/全體
+	- once you get them talking about one case, they might as well settle the whole kit and caboodle
+	- Moving was easy back then.
+We decided to move to California, so we loaded everything we owned – the whole kit and caboodle – in our old car and we drove all the way across the USA.

 ## Value
 * the bottom fall out of sth ..的價值跌落谷底 == The value of something reached a lower point or collapsed entirely.
 	- Once the bottom fell out of the housing market, I knew I'd be stuck with a bad investment—or sell the house for a significant loss.